En-Query/EncryptedQuery/README.md

 Full service Integration and Support are available from EnQuery (https://enquery.net/)

 ### New Features!
+2.1.2
+ - Fixed bug with ISO8601Date formatting.
+ - Change to Paillier Encryption/Decryption to increase performance.
+(Note:  This version will no be able to decrypt queries encrypted by prior versions !)
 2.1.1
  - Added start/end times for result files in the UI.
 Better handling of multiple result files from streaming queries.
  - Reduced logging on Querier side.